csaea/ap-a-java/key-concepts.md

 - **Return**

   To exit a method and `return` to the point in the program that called it.
-Often providing a value.
+Often providing a value, but not always.

   ```java
   public String getTitle() {